How To Fix The WHEA_Uncorrectable_Error Death

 Other Reasons Why This Error Might Be Occurring

-Since, this error usually means that there is a hardware related problem in the computer.
+Since this error usually means that there is a hardware related problem on the computer.
 This could mean that the computer’s motherboard or some other major component is not working.
 You might need to take the computer to a shop to get it examined if both the hard disk and RAM are working.

 Is Your PC Healthy?